maksim-paskal/hcloud-k8s-ctl/README.md

 ## Motivation

 AWS has eksctl tool for creating kubernetes cluster - Hetzner Cloud have no official tool for creating kubernetes cluster.
-This tool will create new production ready kubernetes cluster on Hetzner Cloud with minium user interaction.
-New cluster will be avaible in High availability mode with automatic cluster autoscaling and automatic volume creation.
+This tool will create new production ready kubernetes clusters on Hetzner Cloud with minimum user interaction.
+New cluster will be available in High availability mode with automatic cluster autoscaling and automatic volume creation

 ## Preparation

 - login to <https://console.hetzner.cloud> and create new project
 - select project, select in menu Security -> API Tokens and create new "Read & Write" token
-- save token to `.hcloudauth` file in current dirrectory
+- save token to `.hcloudauth` file in current directory

 ## Install binnary